Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Charles Schwab is our choice because you can trade more securities, including futures.
-Plus it charges lower fees, giving investors better value.
+Plus it charges lower fees on broker-assisted trades, giving investors better value.
 While Fidelity is an attractive option for both new and experienced investors because of its intuitive, customizable platform, Schwab offers similar comprehensive software that keeps up.

 |Research and tools|

 We awarded a bonus star for offering access to precious metals.

 To learn how our star ratings are calculated, read the methodology at the bottom of the page.